Malicious-traffic-in-IoT-networks/Machine-learning/README.md

 ## The performance of machine learning algorithms to detect malicious traffic in IoT networks

-Seoul Women's University Departmetn of Imformation Security
+Seoul Women's University Department of Imformation Security
 The Final Project for Artificial Intelligence and Information Security
 <br>